-The Department of Statistics, Actuarial, and Data Sciences (STAD) is committed to providing students the knowledge and experience they need to excel in the highly demanded fields of statistics, actuarial, and data sciences.
-Pairing dedicated faculty and state-of-the-art modern technology, the Department exposes students to an immersive environment integrating course work in three highly demand areas of studies in STEM aimed at cultivating their creativity and passions; while providing the technical skills necessary to succeed.
+The Department of Statistics, Actuarial and Data Sciences (STAD) is committed to providing students the knowledge and experience they need to excel in the highly demanded fields of statistics, actuarial, and data sciences.
+Pairing dedicated faculty and state-of-the-art modern technology, the Department exposes students to an immersive environment integrating course work in three highly demanding areas of studies in STEM aimed at cultivating their creativity and passions; while providing the technical skills necessary to succeed.
 Our programs provide students with wide range of choices to take courses from the areas of Statistics, Actuarial and Data Sciences.
 This integrated curriculum approach has made graduates of CMU’s undergraduate and graduate programs sought after by industry corporations, consulting firms, and universities.

 The Department actively recruits quality students for its graduate and undergraduate programs and offers programs tailored to the student, employer, and societal interest.

 Statistics is the discipline that deals with the collection, organization, analysis, interpretation and presentation of data.
 The goal of statistics is to make informed and sound decisions.
 Therefore, statistics play a role in nearly every field that has data.
 Examples of these fields include public health, market analysis, manufacturing industry, environmental study, social science, but the list goes on and on.

 To become a statistician, it requires an individual with a background in mathematics.
 Our program supplies students training in the theory and application of statistical methods with the implementation in statistical software.
 CMU’s STAD is one of the few programs nationwide to offer a curriculum that includes training to become certified for SAS language proficiency in both basic and advanced levels.